-Case Study: St Louis County Landfill Geothermal Heat Recovery and Leachate PFAS Treatment Systems Project
+Case Study: St. Louis County Landfill Geothermal Heat Recovery and Leachate PFAS Treatment Systems Project

 Landfills are not often associated with sustainable design.
 St. Louis County (Minnesota) is working to change this mentality by simultaneously tackling two significant environmental issues: climate change and per- and polyfluoroalkyl substances (PFAS) management.